mozilla-conduit/conduit-docs/phabricator-user.rst

 Our Installation
 ****************

-Mozilla's Phabricator instance is a stock installation, with a small patch applied, and some custom extensions.
-The patch and extensions are intentionally small in scope and are limited to supporting integration points with `bugzilla.mozilla.org <https://bugzilla.mozilla.org>`_ ("BMO").
+Mozilla's Phabricator instance is a fork with a few small patches applied, and some custom extensions.
+The patches and extensions are intentionally small in scope and are limited to supporting integration points with `bugzilla.mozilla.org <https://bugzilla.mozilla.org>`_ ("BMO").